General Resources

 Physical and Mental Health

-CMM (Cornell Minds Matter): http://orgsync.rso.cornell.edu/org/cornellmindsmatter Cornell Minds Matter promotes the overall mental and emotional health of all Cornell students, works to reduce the stigma of mental illness, and holds events open to the entire Cornell community that foster a healthy, balanced lifestyle.
+CMM (Cornell Minds Matter): promotes mental health awareness and emotional well-being for all Cornell students.
+We work to reduce the stigma of mental illness by holding educational events and creating safe spaces to foster a healthy, balanced lifestyle.

-Suicide Prevention and Crisis Center: http://ithacacrisis.org/ 607 272-1616.
+Suicide Prevention and Crisis Sevice: 607 272-1616.
 SPCS is a community agency which offers a free, confidential, 24-hour telephone hot-line service.

 Diversity and Inclusion